Devgrapher/devgrapher.com/wp-content/plugins/list-category-posts/readme.txt

     `[catlist id=2 title_limit=50]` will show only the first 50
     characters of the title and add "…" at the end.

-* **excludeposts** - IDs of posts to exclude from the list.
-Use 'this' to exclude the current post.
-Ex: `[catlist excludeposts=this,12,52,37]`

-* **offset** - You can displace or pass over one or more initial posts which would normally be collected by your query through the use of the offset parameter.

 * **content** - **WARNING**: If you want to show the content on your listed posts, you might want to do this from a new [Page Template](http://codex.wordpress.org/Page_Templates) or a [Custom Post Type](http://codex.wordpress.org/Post_Types#Custom_Post_Type_Templates) template.
 Using this parameter is discouraged, you can have memory issues as well as infinite loop situations when you're displaying a post that's using List Category Posts.
 You have been warned.
 Usage:

 Show the excerpt or full content of the post.
 If there's a &lt;!--more--&gt; tag in the post, then it will behave just as WordPress does: only show the content previous to the more tag.
 Default is 'no'.
 Ex: `[catlist content=yes]`